gramian/numerical-schemer.xyz/_posts/2022-06-12-matrico-utils.md

 * `(fx<=0? x)` - Returns true if fixnum argument is less or equal to zero, false otherwise.
 * `(fx>=0? x)` - Returns true if fixnum argument is greater or equal to zero, false otherwise.

-As integers are so fundamental for programming, I let the `utils` module `reexport` the `(chicken fixnum)` module.
+As integers are so fundamental for programming and it is hard to imagine using the above fixnum helpers without other fixnum functions, I let the `utils` module `reexport` the `(chicken fixnum)` module.

 ### List Functions
 Rarely, one needs to extract a part of list between two indices, similar to the non-standard but prevalent `subvector` for vectors.
+However, there is a specific use for this un-schemy function (due to the indexing of a list).
 Furthermore, heuristically it turned out using folding via (`foldr`) instead of `append` to append an element to a list is more memory efficient, thus a fold-based append variant is supplied.